The Conflict at a Glance

 d.
 Police auxiliaries

-3. Moro Islamic Liberation Front (MILF): MILF is the largest rebel group, with an estimated 11,000 to 15,000 troops.
+5. Moro Islamic Liberation Front (MILF): MILF is the largest rebel group, with an estimated 11,000 troops and is based primarily in central Mindanao.
+The group was formed in 1981 after its leader, Salamat Hashim, left the MNLF.
 MILF has been led by Al Haj Murad after the death of Salamat Hashim in July 2003.
-MILF is a splinter group of the Moro National Liberation Front (MNLF) with reported support from overseas militant Islamic organizations.
-MILF was established in 1984 and is based primarily in central Mindanao.
-The armed wing of the MILF is known as the Bangsomoro Islamic Armed Forces (BIAF).
-In 2009, MILF, after discussions with the UN, committed to stop recruiting children.
-MILF and the government signed a ceasefire in 2009 and have been engaged in peace talks since.
-While MILF previously called for the creation of a separate state, in 2010 they indicated they would no longer seek this goal, but instead wanted to create a “substate” akin to a U.S. state under a unitary government.
+Following a failed peace agreement attempt in 2008 which was ruled unconstitutional, MILF and the government signed a ceasefire in 2009 and have actively engaged in peace talks since 2011.
+While MILF previously called for the creation of a separate Islamic state, in 2010 they indicated they would no longer seek this goal, but instead wanted to create a “sub-state” akin to a U.S. state under a unitary government within the Philippines.
+The fourth and final Annex to the Framework for the Agreement on the Bangsamoro (FAB) was signed in January 2014, paving the way for the Comprehensive Agreement on the Bangsamoro (CAB) to be finalized by 2016.

-4. Abu Sayyaf Group (ASG): ASG is a radical Islamist group led by Khadafi Janjalani.
+6. Abu Sayyaf Group (ASG): ASG is a radical Islamist group led by Khadafi Janjalani.
 The group has an estimated 300 to 400 fighters in Sulu and Basilan, is alleged to have links to the al-Qaeda network and is labelled a terrorist organization by both Manila and Washington.
-They are believed to have joined forces with Manila-based Rajah Solaiman Movement, a group of radical Muslim converts.
+They are known to carry out kidnappings and bombings to achieve their goal of an independent Islamic state, but both the MNLF and MILF have condemned their activities.

 Status of Fighting